FranciscoKevin/seaTreasure/README.md

 - Languages used: PHP, JS, HTML, CSS
 - Framework used: Symfony 5, Bootstrap 5

-You can test TheWeatherWorld on this URL: https://seatreasure.herokuapp.com/
+You can test seaTreasure on this URL: https://seatreasure.herokuapp.com/